 Let’s look at each one separately.

-Springfree only sells one round trampoline: their medium round, with a 10 foot diameter.
+Springfree sells four round trampolines: their medium round, with a 10 foot diameter.
+From jumbo to small.

-Springfree sells oval trampolines in medium and large sizes: 8 x 13 feet and 8 x 11′.
+Springfree sells oval trampolines in compact, medium and large sizes.

 Which size and shape holds the most weight?